cemozbeyy/table-manager/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## About the project

+The project was designed using pure HTML and SCSS.
+NGXS, which provides state management in Angular, was then used to add data to the table.
+Version 14 of Angular and version 18 of Node were used.
+The table component was made a separate component to add data and these components were separated into lazy modules.
+In this way, application performance was increased and loading time was reduced.
+As a result of these steps, the application was made more organized and manageable by providing data management over NGXS when data is added to the table.